Table 6.7-2. Diagnostic categories in cytology of the thyroid gland based on the 2023 Bethesda system

 Possible options: (1) molecular testing (if available); (2) active surveillance; (3) surgery

-IV: Suspicious for follicular neoplasma
+IV: Follicular neoplasma

 Possible options: (1) molecular testing (if available); (2) active surveillance; (3) surgery